The Incredible Mr. Limpet: Production

 The animated sequences were handled by Warner Bros.
 Cartoons under the supervision of Robert McKimson, and it was the final project for the studio prior to its temporary closure in spring 1963, as well as one of the few non-Looney Tunes productions they worked on.

-The Coney Island pier, naval scenes, and other aquatic scenes were filmed on Stage 16 at Warner Brothers Studio.
-The Stage 16 tank holds two and a half million gallons of water.
+The Coney Island pier, naval scenes, and other aquatic scenes were filmed on Stage 16 at the Warner Bros.
+Studio.
+The Stage 16 tank holds two and a half million gallons (nine and a half million liters) of water.

 Release

 The film had its premiere on January 20, 1964, at the Weeki Wachee Springs Underwater Theater in Spring Hill, Florida.
 The film went into general release on March 28, 1964.

-Knotts called the film "very very good."
+Knotts called the film "very very good".

 Reception

 Upon release, The Incredible Mr. Limpet received mixed reviews.
 On Rotten Tomatoes, the review aggregator gave an approval rating of 40%, based on 10 reviews.

-The Los Angeles Times said the film would induce "many laughs" and also "a tear or two."
+The Los Angeles Times said the film would induce "many laughs" and also "a tear or two".

-Diabolique magazine called it "overlong and clearly budget challenged but full of charm, and is reminiscent of the Francis movies... an extremely likable story."
+Diabolique magazine called it "overlong and clearly budget-challenged but full of charm, and is reminiscent of the Francis movies... an extremely likable story".